 Sprinkler Irrigation System:

-By use of permanently or temporarily set tools sprinkler irrigation involves spraying crops with water and in this type, water is pumped through pipes and sprinkled to crops like raindrops.
+By use of permanently or temporarily set tools sprinkler irrigation involves spraying crops with water and in this type, water is pumped through pipes and sprinkled on crops like raindrops.
 For both small and large farms sprinklers are effective and suitable for any slope.
-Sprinkler irrigations are also the most common types of irrigation.
+Sprinkler irrigations are also the most common type of irrigation.

 Like shower nozzle spray head sprinkles water and depending on the size and structure of the farm sprinkler nozzle have different patterns while rotor sprinklers consist of sprinklers that spin or rotate when watering the area and on the market rotor nozzles are the latest and most popular sprinklers.